British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 • Have overnight guests.
 Tenants in British Columbia have a right to have overnight guests and choose who they can invite and stay at their rented properties.

-• Break the lease and provide a notice to end the agreement for certain legally justified reasons, including when fleeing family violence and when requiring long-term care.
+• Break the lease and provide a notice to end the tenancy agreement for certain legally justified reasons, including when fleeing family violence and when requiring long-term care.

 family at home